rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 **Summary**

+We can't change who we are, we are unlikely to change the industry.

+Instead, we can try to train "good movements" into our "muscle memory" and grow our bag of tricks.

+> "In short, I suggest that the programmer should continue to understand what he is doing, that his growing product remains firmly within his intellectual grip."

+Edsger W. Dijkstra

-My conclusion is this: it does not really matter if you get stuck and can't figure it out for a few days.
+My conclusion is this: it does not really matter if I get stuck and can't figure it out for a few days.
-For some problems you will be stuck for much longer.
+For some problems I will be stuck for much longer.
-I am talking about pursuit of a well designed code, not a brute-force kludge.
+I am talking about pursuit of a well designed code, not finding a brute-force kludge.
 What really matters is not giving up and eventually figuring it out.

 > “You must understand, young Hobbit, it takes a long time to say anything in Old Entish.
 And we never say anything unless it is worth taking a long time to say.”

 J.R.R Tolkien and Treebeard